-The Gatineau plant has a total annual treating capacity of approximately 60,000 cubic metres, operates on eight hectares of land and has a water-borne preservative cylinder, two high efficiency dry kilns, two fixation chambers and a pole peeler.
+The Gatineau plant has a total annual treating capacity of approximately 60,000 cubic metres, and has a water-borne preservative cylinder, two high-efficiency electrical kilns, two fixation chambers and a pole peeler.
 The plant is located approximately 30 kilometres east of Gatineau, Québec and specializes in the production of CCA treated utility poles.
+The facility offers a PA softener additive, required by certain customers to add to the surface of poles following treatment.

-Capital improvements totalled approximately \$1.0 million at the Gatineau facility during the year ended December 31, 2022, primarily for roof repairs to the treating building, kiln optimization, drip pad repairs, the completion of a filtration and PH controls system and a new tagging machine.
+Capital improvements totalled approximately \$2.9 million at the Gatineau facility during the year ended December 31, 2023, primarily for the installation of a new transfer table to move treating carts in and out of the cylinder and fixation chambers, and the replacement of obsolete cylinder carts.